-When the PCM sees these voltage numbers, it knows to inject more fuel.
+- When the PCM sees the oxygen sensor voltage below 0.500 Volts, it injects more fuel.

-This process (of adjusting the amount of fuel being injected) by the PCM, goes on the entire time the engine is running (and if the O2 sensor is working correctly).
+- This process (of adjusting the amount of fuel injected) by the PCM goes on the entire time the engine is running.

 This can easily be done by spraying a little carburetor cleaner into the engine while it's running.
 My preferred method is to spray carb spray into a vacuum hose.